 - Work with county, state, and federal government officials to insure responsible and positive legislation for our future.

 Christine and her husband, John, have two daughters, Catherine and Janice and have lived in Liberty Township since 1981.
 She can be contacted via email or 513-759-7512.

 Thomas P. Farrell, Vice President

-Thomas P. Farrell was appointed a Liberty Township Trustee in March 2013.
-He has lived in Liberty Township for 14 years, has served in a volunteer capacity on the Liberty Township Zoning Commission for nearly 10 years and most recently as a member of the Vision Plan Committee.
+Thomas P. Farrell is serving his first term as a Liberty Township Trustee in 2014 after being appointed in March 2013 to serve the remainder of a vacated term.
+He has lived in Liberty Township for 15 years and served in a volunteer capacity on the Liberty Township Zoning Commission for nearly 10 years prior to serving as an elected official.
 Farrell is a small business owner, serving as president of Alternative Computer Technology in West Chester.
 He also serves as president of the Four Bridges HOA and currently serves on the Boards of Bishop Fenwick High School and the Atrium Medical Center Foundation.

 “I’m humbled and honored to have the opportunity to serve the residents and businesses of Liberty Township.
 I’m ready to take my involvement in Liberty Township to the next level and to help perpetuate responsible growth and family values, while representing the best long-term interest of the residents.
 It’s an exciting time to be living and working in Liberty Township,” said Farrell.

 Farrell holds an undergraduate degree from the University of Dayton and graduate degree from Harris University of Florida.
 He lives in Four Bridges with his wife Kim and three children Chelsea, Brady and Kyle.
 Farrell can be reached via email or 513-759-7514.

 David E. Kern, Trustee